cloud-gov/cg-site/_docs/ops/runbook/restoring-rds.md

 cf env APP
 ```

-The JSON containing the environment variables contains the `database identifier` and `password` under the key `host` within the credentials map for the database service (look for `aws-rds`).
+The JSON containing the environment variables includes the `database identifier` and `password` under the key `host` within the credentials map for the database service (look for `aws-rds`).
 The `database identifier` is needed to find the database instance in the AWS RDS instance listing, and the `password` is required for setting the master password in the new instance.

 ### Performing the database restore